Our curated program addresses the evolving needs of food allergy professionals and the patients

 8:55 – 10:00 AM

-*PBL: A 46-year-old food allergy patient with eosinophilia, high IgE, and comorbid asthma
+*PBL: A 7-year-old with food allergies and comorbid asthma

 Ray Davis, MD, Don Bukstein, MD, Russell Settipane, MD